About Polaris

 What is Polaris?

-Polaris is a partnership between undergraduate and graduate physics and astronomy students at The Ohio State University dedicated to fostering a more diverse, equitable, inclusive, and accessible undergraduate physics experience in the OSU Departments of Physics and Astronomy.
+Polaris is a partnership between undergraduate and graduate physics and astronomy students at The Ohio State University dedicated to fostering a more welcoming and community oriented undergraduate physics experience in the OSU Departments of Physics and Astronomy.
 We are a student-run organization developed in collaboration between graduates and undergraduates.

-Our focus lies in the augmented retention of underrepresented and non-traditional groups in the physics and astronomy bachelors of science programs by providing professional and academic mentorship for those groups.
-We seek to aid undergraduate students in creating and maintaining an inclusive and supportive learning community.
+Our focus lies in the augmented retention of non-traditional groups and students who have had less access to physics and astronomy by providing professional and academic mentorship for those groups.
+We seek to aid undergraduate students in creating and maintaining a supportive learning community.

 Our Goals